sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 21, 2020 there are:
+As of the latest CDC data release on July 24, 2020 there are:

-* 67,117 new cases
+* 73,952 new cases
-  + The state with the most cases is CA with 10,794
+  + The state with the most cases is FL with 12,444
-    - The county with the most cases is Los Angeles County in CA with 2,628 new cases
+    - The county with the most cases is Miami-Dade County in FL with 3,362 new cases
-  + The record number of national cases per day is 80,387 on July 16, 2020
+  + The record number of national cases per day is 80,442 on July 16, 2020
-* 1,136 new deaths
+* 1,145 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of July 20, 2020 there are:
+Where I live, in Somerville, MA, as of July 22, 2020 there are:

-* 0 new cases
+* 2 new cases
-* 27 cases in the last two weeks
+* 29 cases in the last two weeks
-  + Out of 1026 cases overall
+  + Out of 1028 cases overall
     - 34 Fatalities and
-    - 979 Recoveries
+    - 986 Recoveries

 Consequently, in the United States, there are now:

-* 3,871,366 total cases
+* 4,080,745 total cases
-* 140,985 total deaths
+* 144,296 total deaths

-Globally, as of the latest WHO data release on July 22, 2020, there are:
+Globally, as of the latest WHO data release on July 25, 2020, there are:

-* 14,765,256 total cases
+* 15,581,009 total cases
-  + 202,726 today
+  + 284,083 today
-* 612,054 total deaths
+* 635,173 total deaths
-  + 4,286 today
+  + 6,270 today

 ## Overall Covid Cases In The USA